steveKapturowski/tensorflow-rl/README.md

 [TRPO](https://arxiv.org/abs/1502.05477),
 [DQN+CTS](https://arxiv.org/abs/1606.01868), and
 [CEM](http://www.aaai.org/Papers/ICML/2003/ICML03-068.pdf)
 originally based on https://github.com/traai/async-deep-rl.
-I extensively refactored most of the code and beyond the new algorithms added several additional options including the a3c-lstm architecture, a fully-connected architecture to allow training on non-image-based gym environments, and support for the AdaMax optimizer.
+I extensively refactored most of the code and beyond the new algorithms added several additional options including the a3c-lstm architecture, a fully-connected architecture to allow training on non-image-based gym environments, and support for continuous action spaces.

 The code also includes some experimental ideas I'm toying with and I'm planning on adding the following implementations in the near future: